University of Minnesota Mission Statement

 University Resources To Get Involved

-Learn More on Diversity on Campus.
-Explore the U of M's multicultural campus.
+Learn more about Diversity on Campus and explore the U of M's multicultural campus.

 Office for Equity and Diversity - The Office for Equity and Diversity provides system-wide equity and diversity initiatives and programs.
 See also Equity and Diversity Certificate Program offered for current students, faculty and staff.

 CSE Diversity Programs - The College of Science and Engineering has a wide variety of student clubs and organizations, including several focused on promoting diversity with the STEM fields.
 Learn more about CSE Student Groups.

 International Student and Scholar Services is offering Cross-Cultural Discussion Groups, a unique opportunity to meet other University students from a variety of colleges, majors, and nationalities in a fun and relaxed atmosphere.
 See what past participants had to share about their experiences.
 The Cross-Cultural Discussion Groups are open to all UMN students.

 Disability Resource Center - The University of Minnesota values diverse identities and experiences, and honors disability as an important aspect of human diversity.
 The Disability Resource Center works in partnership with students, faculty, staff, and guests of the University to eliminate or minimize barriers and facilitate inclusion on campus.

 Bias Response and Referral Network - The Bias Response and Referral Network responds to bias incidents on the Twin Cities Campus in ways that support those most impacted, promote education and dialogue and affirm the University's commitment to equity and diversity, free speech and academic freedom.